SFDO-Tooling/CumulusCI/docs/robot_playwright.rst

 -------

 This is just a preview of things to come.
-The CumulusCI team will be spending more time evaluating playwright, with an eye toward making it a viable and more robust replacement for Selenium.
+The CumulusCI team will be spending more time evaluating Playwright, with an eye toward making it a viable and more robust replacement for Selenium.